Project

 Study 2 will identify measures to implement the landing obligation (Art.
 15 of the Basic Regulation of the Common Fisheries Policy (CFP)) and analyze their success in terms of reducing discards.
 It is based on a systematic mapping of the implemented management measures for the landing obligation.

 This study will therefore identify fisheries and species affected by the landing obligation at first.
-In a second step, the effects of the measures will be analyzed and thirdly, an overview of the control measures will be provided.
+In a second step, the effects of the measures will be analyzed, and thirdly, an overview of the control measures will be provided.
 The Thünen Institute is especially responsible for the German data and will contribute information on the implementation of the landing obligation in Germany.

-The overall aim of this study is to evaluate the implementation of the landing obligation and to examine whether there are differences between fisheries and different views on implementation among EU member states.
+The overall aim of this study is to evaluate the implementation of the landing obligation and to examine whether there are differences between fisheries and different views on implementation among EU Member States.

-In this study we will identify in a first step the changes in fishing activity, the behaviour on board, changes in markets and governmental interventions.
-In a second step we will analyse possible risks and the duration of impacts for the companies and their resilience against the impacts.
+In this study, we will identify in a first step the changes in fishing activity, the behaviour on board, changes in markets and governmental interventions.
+In a second step, we will analyse possible risks and the duration of impacts for the companies and their resilience against the impacts.
 The Thünen Institute is coordinating this study.

-Overall objective of the study is to close information gaps and provide suggestions for possible reactions to comparable situations in the future.
+The overall objective of the study is to close information gaps and provide suggestions for possible reactions to comparable situations in the future.

 Our Research Questions